rotdrop/nextcloud-app-pdf-downloader/README.md

 has precedence in case both patterns match.
 Unfortunately, those patterns cannot (yet) be controller from the "details" panel.

+### Archive Files

+If enabled by the administrators users can optionally disable on-the-fly handling of archive files and also restrict the archive size limit imposed by the admins further.

+### Conversion of Single Plain Files

+Optionally single plain files (as opposed to directory trees) can directly be converted to PDF.
+The default is to enable this feature.
+The drawback is that this adds an action menu entry to each filesystem node, even to PDF files themselves.

 ## Performance
 - unfortunately, the app is not the fastest horse one could think of.
 In particular the unvconv (Libreoffice) converter tends to be